Healthcare in Kosovo: Health care system efficiency and equity

 Corruption still remains a big challenge for public health care institutions.
 From the Public Pulse Report, 52 respondents (4%) of the sample answered affirmatively, indicating that they were solicited during their last visit.
 On the other hand, the majority (96%) did not report such situations.
 Bribes are mostly used as a way to obtain easier and earlier health care services in public health care institutions.

 Immunization

 Kosovo has a fixed and regimented childhood immunization schedule as part of the Kosovo National Immunization Program.
 This schedule is supported by Article 28 of the Law for Prevention and Fighting against Infectious Diseases 2007 that mandates that childhood vaccination for tuberculosis, hepatitis B, whooping cough, diphtheria, child paralysis, tetanus, measles, parotitis and rubella are obligatory.
 According to the same law, failure to adhere to this will result in a 500 to 1000 euro fine.

+Abortion

+Abortion laws in Kosovo derive from a Yugoslav-era law with a 10-week term limit for abortion on request.

 Drug efficacy and safety

 In the region of Prishtina there are 116 Licensed Pharmacies Registered.
 They are all licensed from Kosovo Medicines Agency (KMA) and Kosovo Customs which has the duty to control the import of pharmaceutical products and medical devices.
 Hence, a valid import license is required in order to import these products and it is regulated by the Law on Medical products and Equipment, No. 03/L-188, Article 14, and other legal norms.
 KMA is liable to protect the health, provide quality and guaranteed medical products, equipment, and services through the licensing of professional companies and individuals and yet, "regulates the production, import and distribution of medicinal products, active substances, herbal products, dietary supplements, excipients, therapeutic dosage vitamins, medical equipment (medical imaging machines, medical lasers, life support equipment, in vitro diagnostic, etc)."